dginst/dginst-old.github.io/vision.md

 prescriptions.
 What jewelry is for gold, notarization is for bitcoin: not essential, but effective at leveraging its beauty.

-# Blockchain Tecnology; Financial Services for Crypto-assets
+# 4. Financial Services for Crypto-assets

 Finally, even if interested only in genuine technologic application of blockchain, the most promising field is the development of